 The wheat plant cross bread with three other grasses and was changed forever.
 Previously it had a hard shell and fell off the stalk on its own making it mostly a waste of time to try to eat or harvest.
 After the cross breading the shell became soft and the kernels stayed on the plant so they could harvest it.

-About the same story occurred with other grains around the world including rice in China.
-All of them went through this same process of cross and selective breading.
+The same thing occurred more or less with other grains around the world too, including rice in China.
+All of them went through this same process of cross and selective breeding.

-About 6000 years ago pottery was invented and we figured out we could store these grains until a later date so we could eat them.
-This is when civilization really took off and cities started popping up all over the world because of modern agriculture.
+About 6000 years ago, pottery was invented and we figured out we could store these grains until a later date so we could eat them.
+This is when civilization really took off and cities started popping up all over the world because of newer agricultural methods and practices.
 Agriculture literally allowed the birth of modern day civilization and things would be much different today if it had not been discovered.

 However, we were never designed to eat this way.
 It is truly a very new development in our 2 million-year history.
-And in the last 100 years we have taken the consumption of grains to a whole new level of nutritional insanity along with further cross breading and genetic engineering.
+And in the last 100 years we have taken the consumption of grains to a whole new level of nutritional insanity accompanied by further cross breeding and genetic engineering.

 In the 1940's the International Maize & Wheat Improvement Center, sponsored by the Rockefeller Foundation and the Mexican government, began a research program to help Mexico become agriculturally self sufficient.
-The program grew into a worldwide effort to increase the yield of wheat, soy and corn.
+The program grew into a worldwide effort to increase the yield of wheat, soy, and corn.
 By 1980 the program had produced thousands of new strains of these grains.
-Today almost every country in the world has adopted the most high yielding strains of these 3 grains.
+Today almost every country in the world has adopted the highest yielding strains of these three grains.

 Where once wheat grew 4 feet tall and was harvested once a year, it now grows 18" high and is harvested twice a year.
 Its kernels are also larger to help boost yields.
 This wheat plant cannot grow in the wild by itself; it must have fertilizer applied to survive.